PlaceAVote/pav-api/README.md

 To run the tests.
 This has a requirement on a local instance of DynamoDB running.

     Lein midje

+    lein midje :autotest ;;rerun tests as you change code.

 ## Swagger Documentation